bitpup555555/District5/README.md

 # Bitmap District #555555

-Welcome to the #Bitmap #District5 community's official repository.
-Here, promises are not our currency—opportunity is.
-The district name is our banner, and the chance for something great is our invitation.
-Let's embark on a journey into Bitmap and discover its potential together.
+Welcome to the official repository for the #Bitmap #District5 community.
+No tall tales or grand promises here—just a cool district name and the real shot at being part of something new.
+Together, we’re stepping into the world of Bitmap to see what’s in store.

 ## Where to Purchase

-To ensure authenticity, all my parcels inscribed with creative works are sold exclusively on Magic Eden.
+All my parcels are inscribed and tapped before they put on sale on Magic Eden.
 You can use the following link to make a purchase:

 - [Magic Eden Marketplace](https://magiceden.io/ordinals/wallet?walletAddress=bc1q92gfgnatumqn0ly5dsd3ufzehxk7s486d5fx5m)